Stability and cyclicity of polycycles in non-smooth planar vector fields: Proofs of Theorems and

-{\it Proof of Theorem~\ref{Main3}.} Let us suppose that every singular point of $\Gamma^{n,l}$ is attracting.
-Following \cite{Dumortier} and the proof of Theorem~\ref{Main1}, we observe that the Poincar\'e map, when well defined, can be written as the composition,
+{\it Proof of Theorem~\ref{Main3}.} Let us suppose that every singularity of $\Gamma^n$ is attracting (see Definition~\ref{Def4}).
+Following the proof of Theorem~\ref{Main1}, we observe that the Poincar\'e map, when well defined, can be written as the composition